ieiei/ianvei/rust-for-rustaceans/7 MACROS.md

 ​	Libraries like rocket use attribute macros to augment functions and types with additional information that the framework then uses without the user having to do a lot of manual configuration.
 It’s so much more convenient to be able to write #[get("/<name>")] fn hello(name: String) than to have to set up a configuration struct with function pointers and

 the like.
 Essentially, the attributes make up a miniature domain-specific language (DSL) that hides a lot of boilerplate that’d otherwise be necessary.
-Similarly, the asynchronous I/O framework tokio lets you use #[tokio::main] async fn main() to automatically set up a runtime and run your asynchronous code, thereby saving you from writing the same run- time setup in every asynchronous application’s main function.
+Similarly, the asynchronous I/O framework tokio lets you use #[tokio::main] async fn main() to automatically set up a runtime and run your asynchronous code, thereby saving you from writing the same runtime setup in every asynchronous application’s main function.

 **Transparent middleware**

-​	Some libraries want to inject themselves into your application in unobtru- sive ways to provide added value that does not change the application’s functionality.
-For example, tracing and logging libraries like tracing and metric collection libraries like metered allow you to transparently instru- ment a function by adding an attribute to it, and then every call to that function will run some additional code dictated by the library.
+​	Some libraries want to inject themselves into your application in unobtrusive ways to provide added value that does not change the application’s functionality.
+For example, tracing and logging libraries like tracing and metric collection libraries like metered allow you to transparently instrument a function by adding an attribute to it, and then every call to that function will run some additional code dictated by the library.

 **Type transformers**